|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Are the scientific results and conclusions presented in a clear, concise, and well-structured way (number and quality of figures/tables, appropriate use of English language)?

-Manuscripts submitted to GI at first undergo a rapid access review (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.
+Manuscripts submitted to GI at first undergo a rapid access review by the associate editor (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

-Manuscripts rated 4 (poor) in any of the principal criteria are normally rejected without further review and discussion.
-Manuscripts rated 1–3 (excellent–fair) in all criteria are normally published on the Geoscientific Instrumentation, Methods and Data Systems Discussions (GID) website, the discussion forum of GI, where they are subject to full peer review and interactive public discussion.
+If they are not immediately rejected, they will be posted on the Geoscientific Instrumentation, Methods and Data Systems Discussions (GID) website, the discussion forum of GI, where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects: